aws/eks-anywhere/designs/preflight-checks.md

 **Problem:** Users do not have a method to validate configuration files to be used with EKS Anywhere without attempting to create a cluster.

 With more complex provider configurations, users may need to review and modify their configuration multiple times before arriving at a valid configuration for cluster creation.
-Running the create cluster command for validation commits the user to attempting to create a cluster and generates artifacts that need to be removed.
+Running the `create cluster` command for validation commits the user to attempting to create a cluster and generates artifacts that need to be removed.

 ### Tenets

-* ****Simple:**** simple to use, simple to understand, simple to maintain
+* **Simple:** simple to use, simple to understand, simple to maintain
-* **Informative**: output should lead user to take action and guide next steps
+* **Informative:** output should lead user to take action and guide next steps
 * **Non-invasive:** minimal permanent changes should be left as a result of this command
 * **Intuitive:** validation should be accomplished following the same patterns users have come to expect with EKS-A CLI